EmceeEscher/Robot-thermo-group/enph253/poopy_mayonnaise/README.md

 3. Move the contents of `./lib` to your sketchbook directory (`~/Documents/Arduino/` for OS X).
-This contains my improved version of the phys253 library as well as *maniacbug*'s port of the standard C++ library for Arduino.
+This contains my improved version of the phys253 library as well as [maniacbug](https://github.com/maniacbug)'s port of the standard C++ library for Arduino.

 ### See also